Best Dental Practice Loans

 DSOs can negatively impact your autonomy as an owner, however, as they typically have standardized protocols that limit your control over certain decisions.
 You may be required to work certain hours or accept certain insurance plans, for example.
 This is particularly common if you sell your practice outright to a DSO instead of contracting with them.

-Working with a trusted DSO could positively impact your ability to get funding, as lenders may see established DSOs as an advantage that can contribute to success.
+At the same time, working with a trusted DSO could positively impact your ability to get funding, as lenders may see established DSOs as an advantage that can contribute to success.
 Some DSOs also have relationships with private equity investors that may be available to contracted partners.
 However, any costs associated with the DSO should be factored into financial projections that lenders review.

 To make your financing application more competitive, you should consider the following:

 • Improve your credit score.
-Ensure your credit score is as high as possible and avoid taking out new substantial personal debt immediately before applying for a business loan.
+Ensure that your credit score is as high as possible and avoid taking out new substantial personal debt immediately before applying for a business loan.
 To increase your odds of obtaining an SBA loan, you’ll want to shoot for a minimum credit score in the high 600s.

 • Minimize your debt-to-income ratio.
 Loans for new businesses often look closely at your personal finances, so having a low debt-to-income ratio may increase your chances of approval.